Alarko to bid to build third Istanbul airport

-ISTANBUL Turkey's Alarko Holding, a conglomerate with interests in construction, energy and tourism, wants to bid in a consortium for a tender to build a third airport in Istanbul, Chief Executive Ayhan Yavrucu told Reuters on Thursday.
+ISTANBUL, Sept 6 Turkey's Alarko Holding , a conglomerate with interests in construction, energy and tourism, wants to bid in a consortium for a tender to build a third airport in Istanbul, Chief Executive Ayhan Yavrucu told Reuters on Thursday.

 Speaking at the Airex aviation exhibition in Istanbul, Turkish Transport Minister Binali Yildirim said they were aiming for the first stage of the airport to open in 2016.